tadam313/blog/about.md

 Ok, so what is this blog about? **IDEAS**.
 Really don't expect too much story telling or casual everyday life reporting I won't bother with that.
 This blog is about software development related ideas and thoughts which I think worth sharing publicly.
 I am planning to make the posts versatile enough, not focus entirely on any particular language, but I can not promise anything.
 I'll add new posts when I can, probably not that often, since _like I said_ I may have a life or something :)

 I read somewhere that every blogger should have a great muse which encourages to generate content day by day.
 Well, I think mine is software craftsmanship.
-Sounds geeky, I know but the truth always boils down to the fact `This is a lifestyle, not a job`.
+Sounds geeky, I know but for me the truth always boils down to the fact `This is a lifestyle, not a job`.

 ![crazy ideas](/assets/images/about/programmer_gender.jpg)